-Created by the French Ministry for Europe and Foreign Affairs and supported by the French Ministry of Culture, Villa Albertine celebrates the accomplishments of their first years' artist-residents.
+Created by the French Ministry for Europe and Foreign Affairs, and supported by the French Ministry of Culture, Villa Albertine celebrates the accomplishments of its artist-residents.

-The inaugural class of Villa Albertine artist-residents were placed in 10 major cities across the US.
+The inaugural class of Villa Albertine artist-residents were placed in 10 major cities across the United States.
 With 80 residents across 40 institutions in 15 disciplines, Villa Albertine works to create an expansive network for artists, professionals, and thinkers.
-Villa Albertine's mission is to promote dialogue between France and the United States by building a community where art can flourish.
+Villa Albertine's mission is to promote dialogue between France and the U.S. by building a community where art can flourish.
 The Villa model offers a space for global creators, thinkers, and cultural professionals to create in a singular unique location abroad.

 GRoW is honored to support the Villa Albertine Los Angeles program, in partnership with the Consulate General of France in Los Angeles.
-As longtime cultural liaisons between France and the United States, Gregory & Regina Annenberg Weingarten's efforts have earned them several honors- including France's prestigious award, Légion d'Honneur.
+As longtime cultural liaisons between France and the United States, GRoW founder Gregory Annenberg Weingarten and his wife, Regina Weingarten, have earned several accolades, including France's prestigious award Légion d'Honneur.